JeffreyYu2018/personal-websitev3/source/_posts/ramping-into-full-swing.md

 featuredImage: /images/taiwan20_042420_yuci_starbucks.jpg
 comments: true
 ---
 It's been a slow week, so this post is going to be relatively short.
-Since NTU students had midterms this week, I couldn't really hang out with a lot of them, so I ended up having some huge blocks of free time in my schedule.
+Since NTU students had midterms this week, I couldn't hang out with a lot of them, so I ended up having some huge blocks of free time in my schedule.
 It drove me a little crazy, but it also gave me some time to relax and get ready for next week.

 # a solid international friend group